The True Cost of Selling a House in Canada

 Mortgage Discharge Fee

-If you end your mortgage agreement early, you’ll pay a mortgage discharge fee.
-This fee covers the bank’s administrative cost to remove the mortgage from your property title.
+If you end your mortgage early, you’ll pay a mortgage discharge fee.
+This fee covers the bank’s administrative cost to remove the mortgage from your property title before the mortgage term ends.

 Mortgage discharge fees cost up to $300 depending on your financial institution.